Mountain Products are specific products

 Member States are now implementing this optional quality scheme for mountain products (see our article on the state-of-the-art of the implementation of the optional quality scheme)

 Policy: the European Charter for mountain quality food products

 Euromontana uses its research and cooperation work to promote a European approach to the protection, promotion and development of mountain quality food products.

-To this end, Euromontana builds on the European Charter for Mountain quality food products, that was launched in 2005 at the European Parliament and which defines principles to respect in order to achieve a development of mountain products which contributes to sustainable territorial development.
+To this end, Euromontana built on the European Charter for Mountain quality food products, launched in 2005 at the European Parliament.
+The Charter defines principles to respect in order to achieve a development of mountain products which contributes to sustainable territorial development.

-Building on progress made since 2005, including the adoption of the optional quality scheme for mountain products in 2012 (see below), Euromontana updated the Charter in 2016.
+Building on progress made since 2005, including the adoption of the optional quality scheme for mountain products in 2012 (see upper), Euromontana updated the Charter in 2016.

 Quality policy for agri-food products

 Euromontana continues to contribute to the debate on European, national and regional policies which are likely to have an impact on mountain products, especially the quality policy for agro-food products which defines official quality schemes and associated labels and the rural development policy which creates measures dedicated to the development of quality supply chains.

 Civil Dialogue Group on Quality and Promotion (DG Agri)

 Euromontana has been allocated a seat in the civil dialogue group on quality and promotion of agri-food products of the Directorate General for Agriculture and Rural Development of the European Commission, for a 7-year period starting in September 2014.